bus710/sulcata-web/README.md

     ├── index.jade
     └── layout.jade
 ```
-If you are an experienced node.js developer, you are familiar with the structure.
-Even if you are not, it is simple as other web frameworks.
-In order to merge roslibjs and node.js, I divided the provided HTML example code from Robotwebtools into three files such as layout.jade, index.jade, and client.js with below rules.
-- The html tags between <b>head</b> should be inserted to layout.jade.
-- The js source code should be inserted to client.js
-- The html tags between <b>body</b> should be inserted to index.jade.

-In addition to apply roslibjs, you should copy the library files into the public/build directiry then the sturucture should be same as below.
+In addition to apply <b>keyboardteleop.js</b>, you should copy the library files into the public/build directiry then the sturucture should be same as below.
 ```
 keyop-example
 ├── app.js